kiranbakale/AMI-Readme/docs/environment_advanced_hybrid.md

 However you can also specify the version as well as control upgrades if desired in Terraform via the following setting in your [`environment.tf`](environment_provision.md#configure-module-settings-environmenttf) file:

 - `eks_version` - The Kubernetes version that the cluster should use if direct control is desired.
 Increase this value to perform an upgrade directly.
+Note that when set this also upgrades the Node Group VM's to use the latest AMI version for the cluster (see below for more info).
 Default is `null`.

-##### EKS Node Group and Addons Version Management
+##### EKS Node Group Version Management

+Like EKS Version, AWS won't automatically upgrade the Cluster's Node Group VMs.

+However if `eks_version` has been specified above Terraform will then default to upgrading the VMs to the latest available [AMI version](https://docs.aws.amazon.com/eks/latest/userguide/eks-linux-ami-versions.html) that's available to the Cluster.

+As an additional layer of configuration, you can also specify a specific AMI release version directly to be used for the Node Group VMs via the following Terraform setting in your [`environment.tf`](environment_provision.md#configure-module-settings-environmenttf) file:

+- `eks_node_group_ami_release_version` - The [AMI release version](https://docs.aws.amazon.com/eks/latest/userguide/eks-linux-ami-versions.html) to use for the EKS Node Group VMs.
+Version, if given, must be compatible with the EKS version.
+Recommended to only be set when there's a known issue, etc... with the latest version.
+Refer to the AWS docs for more info.
+Defaults to `null`.

+##### EKS Addons Version Management

-When AWS releases a new version of EKS Node Group machines or Addons, the Toolkit will update these automatically on its next run.
+When AWS releases a new version of EKS Addons, the Toolkit will update these automatically on its next run by default.

 Note that this isn't the same as EKS Cluster version (although a new Cluster version will typically come with new versions for its dependents) as AWS may still release versions of these components for the current Cluster.

+The Addon versions can also be controlled directly if desired via Terraform with the following settings in your [`environment.tf`](environment_provision.md#configure-module-settings-environmenttf) file:

+- `eks_kube_proxy_version` - Version to use for the [EKS Kube Proxy addon](https://docs.aws.amazon.com/eks/latest/userguide/managing-kube-proxy.html).
+Defaults to `""`.
+- `eks_coredns_version` - Version to use for the [EKS CoreDNS addon](https://docs.aws.amazon.com/eks/latest/userguide/managing-coredns.html).
+Defaults to `""`.
+- `eks_vpc_cni_version` - Version to use for the [EKS VPC CNI addon](https://docs.aws.amazon.com/eks/latest/userguide/managing-vpc-cni.html).
+Defaults to `""`.

 #### EKS Endpoint Setup